-Net Energy Metering (NEM) is the simplest and least costly method to implement a compensation methodology for DER.
-NEM adapts the traditional monthly billing practices to the introduction of generation facilities located on the customer side.
+Net Energy Metering (NEM) was the first methodology developed to compensate DER customers.
+At the time NEM was started, there were few DER customers and many believed that it was a good way to incent customers to make the investment.
+NEM is also a the simplest and loweast costly method to implement a compensation methodology for DER.
+NEM adapts the traditional monthly billing practices to the introduction of DER generation facilities located on the customer side of the meter.
 In traditional, non-time-differentiated billing, the meter is read once a month.
 The difference between two consecutive readings defines the quantity of electric service provided by the electric utility and received by the customer.
 If, for example, a meter displayed 10,000 kWh (cumulative) on March 30, and subsequently displayed 10,200 kWh on April 30, the difference between the two readings, 200 kWh, signifies the movement of 200 kWh across the meter from the electric service provider to the customer.
 That 200 kWh is then calculated against the rate to determine the cost, plus additional billing determinants, such as a fixed customer charge, taxes, or other charges as approved by the regulator to form the total bill.
 The key point is that the measure of service is determined by the differences between the periodic readings of the meter.
-This is the method of calculating electric energy consumption used by most U.S. utility systems for residential service.
+This is the most common method of calculating electric energy consumption used by most U.S. utility systems for residential service.

-NEM works in the same way: the kWh charge is based on the difference between two periodic readings of the meter.
-The new ingredient in NEM is that there is not only energy consumption behind the meter, but also energy generation.
-Neither the amount of generation nor the amount of energy consumption can be determined from the meter reading alone.
+NEM does not alter the use of works in the same way: the kWh charge is based on the difference between two periodic readings of the meter as the measure of the monthly consumption.
+The change new ingredient in NEM is that now there is both is not only energy consumption and behind the meter, but also energy production being tracked by the same metergeneration and only the net of the two is the resulting amount showing on the meter.
+Neither the true amount of generation nor the amount of energy consumption can be determined from the meter reading alone where the standard kilowatthour meter is used.
 Using the same example, the 200 kWh difference between the two subsequent meter readings signifies the net movement of the meter and the net quantity of service provided by the utility for the benefit of the customer.
 It is possible that the customer produced some amount of kWh greater than zero while consuming some amount of kWh greater than 200 between the two readings.
-Neither the amount of production nor the amount of consumption can be determined from the two readings of the meter, only the net movement of the meter can be measured by this method.
-Once again, the key point is that the measure of service is determined for billing purposes by the difference between the two periodic readings.
+Neither the amount of production nor the amount of consumption can be determined from the two readings of the meter, only the net movement of 41 the meter, can be measured by this method.